billzt/PrimerServer2/README.md

 ## Warning: About the reference genome
 If you use reference genomes with many unplaced scaffolds, be caution since such scaffolds with great homology with main chromosomes might influence your results.
 If possible, delete (some or all of ) these unplaced scaffolds.
-For huamn genomes, we recommend the `hg38.no_alt_analysis_set` from NCBI to be used.
+For huamn genomes, we recommend the [no_alt_analysis_set](https://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/analysisSet/), which has all the PAR regions marked with N, to be used.

 ## Comparison of the CLI and Web version
 |        |    CLI    |    Web UI    |